-Earlier on this year, EHL launched its turnkey education programme, VET by EHL, for the hospitality industry and is currently inviting applications from Indian and Chinese academic institutions.
-Based on one of the best education models in the world, the Swiss Competency Framework, this programme is a blend of skills training, strong learning outcomes and a competence-oriented structure of training content.
+Earlier on this year, EHL launched its turnkey education program, VET by EHL, for the hospitality industry and is currently inviting applications from Indian and Chinese academic institutions.
+Based on one of the best education models in the world, the Swiss Competency Framework, this program is a blend of skills training, strong learning outcomes and a competence-oriented structure of training content.

 EHL’s licensed program is a simple turnkey solution for learning centers (schools, universities and other educational institutions) to quickly and efficiently implement a program benefiting from decades of experience from EHL Advisory Services.

 At the point of writing, the Vocational Education & Training Program, VET by EHL, has already been implemented by learning centers in Greece, Morocco, Saudi Arabia, Bhutan and 20 additional locations have already signed an agreement to purchase the solution and offer it to their local talents by the end of 2020.